aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSB to DOTM?</h2>

+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+XLSB files are not compatible with other programs and can only be opened with Microsoft Excel.
+On the other hand, DOTM is a Microsoft Word template file format used to store document templates.
+It is used to create documents with the same formatting and layout.
+Converting XLSB to DOTM allows users to open the XLSB file in Microsoft Word and use the data in the file to create documents with the same formatting and layout.

+<h2>How Aspose.Total helps for XLSB to DOTM Conversion?</h2>
-For a Python developer, who is trying to add a XLSB to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSB and DOTM files.
+It helps to automate the conversion process of XLSB to DOTM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSB file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library that helps to manipulate spreadsheets without using Microsoft Excel.
+It supports a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports a wide range of file formats including XLSB, XLSX, HTML, and PDF.

+Aspose.Words for Python via .NET API is a powerful library that helps to manipulate documents without using Microsoft Word.
+It supports a wide range of features such as creating, editing, and converting documents.
+It also supports a wide range of file formats including DOTM, DOCX, HTML, and PDF.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLSB to DOTM.
+It helps to save time and effort by eliminating the need to manually convert the files.
+It also helps to ensure that the converted files are of high quality and accuracy.

 {{% /blocks/products/pf/feature-page-summary %}}